annohimanuel/Projects/README.md

 # Projects
 Hi, my name is Imanuel Annoh.
-A masters in data science project and this repostiory reflects the projects I have been passionate about and wanted to try out on my journey to become a data scientist.
+This repository showcases a collection of projects I’ve built during my journey through a Master’s program in Data Science, as well as personal explorations inspired by real-world problems.
+Each project reflects my curiosity, growth, and passion for applying data to solve meaningful challenges.